Paperwork When Selling a Car in South Dakota

 - Signatures of both you and the buyer.

-- Complete an online Seller's Report of Sale (Form MV2200) and turn it in to the SD county treasurer's office within 15 days of the date of sale.
+- Complete an online Seller's Report of Sale online within 15 days of the date of sale.

 Precautionary optional step: Go to a South Dakota county treasurer's office with the buyer when the application for a new title is made to make sure it is transferred properly and you are free from legal responsibility.